cmrfrd/Dynamo_Deck/README.md

 ```

-Inside of the 'deck' template we need to define 'cards' or else we will end up
+Inside of the "cards" template we need to define groups of cards, or else we will end up
 with an empty deck.
 Basic Card instructions are made as follows:
 ```
-"card_instruction_name":{                <------name of the card instruction, can be any string
+"card_instruction_name":{                <------name of the card instruction
     "repeat":5,                          <------"repeat" is a key word and (as it says) repeats the instruction as many times as you want.
                                                 This is an optional argument and will